delaudio/ableton-mcp/README.md

 - "Add a jazz chord progression to the clip in track 1"
 - "Set the tempo to 120 BPM"
 - "Play the clip in track 2"
+- "Set loop points from beat 1 to beat 5 for the clip in track 2"
+- "Enable warping with Complex Pro mode for the audio clip in track 3"

 ## Troubleshooting